Sudiksha-R/Hadoop-IBCF-Movie-Recommender/README (1).md

 Multiplies a cell of the co-occurrence matrix with the corresponding cell of the rating matrix Reads the average rating for each user: `HashMap<userId,>

+Metrics and Visualizations:
+In addition to the MapReduce workflows, I have computed metrics (such as RMSE) and to generate visualizations that provide insights into the data distribution and relationships.